St. Louis, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 • Pain and Suffering — Being attacked by a dog can be traumatic.
 Emotional stress, scarring, ongoing fear, and other factors have lifelong consequences.
 These types of non-economic damages are factored into personal injury settlements and verdicts.

-• Property Damage — This can include damages to your home, your clothes, a bike or motorcycle, your phone and other things that may have been damaged during an attack.
+• Property Damage — This may include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that might've been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our St. Louis, MO personal injury lawyers will ensure that no money is left on the table in your claim.